NRCHKB/node-red-contrib-homekit-bridged/README.md

 ### Easy Install

 If you have Node-RED already installed the recommended install method is to use the editor.
-To do this, select `Manage pallette` from the Node-RED menu (top right).
+To do this, select `Manage palette` from the Node-RED menu (top right).

 ![enter image description here](https://raw.githubusercontent.com/NRCHKB/nrchkb-static/master/img/getting-started/nrchkb_install_0.png)

-Then select `Install` tab in the pallette.
+Then select `Install` tab in the palette.
 Search for and install this node (`node-red-contrib-homekit-bridged`).

 ![enter image description here](https://raw.githubusercontent.com/NRCHKB/nrchkb-static/master/img/getting-started/nrchkb_install_1.png)